davidmarne/obsidian-json-schema/README.md

 - schema generator
   - [x] generate json schema from note
   - [ ] option to generate schema for just properties section (rather than the whole markdown file)
-  - [ ] option to generate schema for just table of contents (rather than the whole markdown file)
 - performance
   - [ ] memoize ast generation and schema validation where possible
   - [ ] investigate ways to cache/persist analysis results across sessions so all files do not need to be revalidated at startup